dayne/dayne.github.com/_posts/2020-03-12-the_time_is_now.md

 ### How does the Pi get time from the Internet?

-The default pathway for getting time is to use NTP.
-Network Time Protocol.
+The default pathway for getting time is to use [Network Time Protocol (NTP)](http://www.ntp.org/).
 This is network standard for synchronizing time between computers.
 There is an international pool of time servers that partner up and run NTP servers for you to pull time from.

-Default NTP server ports are 123.
-However, client (your pi) connection to the server requires bidirectional communication.
+Default NTP server ports are 123 and require bidirectional communication between the server and the client (your pi).

 School firewalls will block non-standard ports and many schools consider NTP non-standard.
 So they may block direct NTP server access and/or block the other bidirectional traffic involved in the synchronization process.

-In the school blocking NTP access scenario you two options: Find an NTP server inside the network you are authorized to connect to and manually use it or find an alternative pathway to get time (a hotspot or different non-blocked pathway).
+In the school blocking NTP access scenario you two options:

+* Find an NTP server inside the network you are authorized to connect to and manually use it or find an alternative pathway to get time (a hotspot or different non-blocked pathway).
-Another option we could consider where a school is blocking NTP but is not blocking web traffic would be to use another time sync protocol & tool that gets time from web servers.
+* A school blocking NTP but not blocking web traffic opens up opportunity to use a different time sync protocol & tool that gets time from web servers: htpdate. (see below)

 ### Wibbly Wobbly Work-arounds